tesselite/tesselite/README.md

+Build your champion!

-How could you be champion without a single fight?
+Dear human, how could you become champion without a single fight?

+Why the paper champion always turn undeafeated champion?

+Why the latest version turn to be the best version?

+Isn't fair to start a race and IA be the judge?

 - 👋 Hi, I’m @tesselite
 - 👀 I’m interested in building next generation software deployment tool